China says dialogue vital to tackle Korean peninsula crisis

 CORDIAL TALKS

-Wang's bilateral talks with North Korea's Ri started off in a cordial way, with Ri smiling as the two shook hands.
+Wang's meeting with North Korea's Ri started off cordially, with Ri smiling as the two shook hands.
 Wang placed his hand on Ri's shoulder as the two entered a meeting room.

 "The Chinese side urged the North Korean side to calmly handle the resolutions ... and to not do anything unbeneficial towards the international community such as a nuclear test," Wang said.